 Mission Statement, Philosophies, Objectives, Time Commitments, Alumni success, and Monetary Commitments

 Mission = Our goal for each athlete and family is to build a core of values that will remain and grow with each child and family throughout their lives.
-We want to build the values of trust, commitment, intensity, toughness, and comradery.
+We want to build the values of TRUST (T= Teamwork; R=Responsibility; U=understanding; S=Sacrifice; T=Toughness).
 We expect that these values translate to all aspects of their lives and influence their behaviors in a positive and constructive manner.

 - A core of values is the most important aspect of building a life around education and sports.